vectordotdev/vector/docs/setup/installation/manual/from-archives.md

 ---
-description: Install Vector from pre-built archives
+description: Install Vector from pre-compiled archives
 ---

 # Install From Archives